 The third version of the Infra.
 Even though it has the same lens as the first two versions, the markings and focus ring are different.
 It was otherwise identical to the previous version.

 Top view of Infra v.3.
 This version had concentric grooves on top of the wind knob, not black leather like the first Infra.
 The arrow indicating the rotation direction of the wind knob is also new (but already appeared on version 2).

 Late production version of the Infra v.3 with silver shutter plate.
 This change happened around lens nr.
 24,000, which means only about 1500 of these were made.

 The Infra v.3 came also in a Vario shutter version with one less shutter speed and no time delay.
 It was otherwise identical to the Pronto model.

-This is the earliest Infra v.3 that I have seen so far (lens# 13054).
-It is nearly identical to the Pronto model above, but the wind knob is similar to the Infra v.1, not the Infra v.2 (!) and the extinction meter goes up to seven, not eight like the later v.3 Infras and is also in the opposite order.
+This is one of the earliest Infra v.3.
+It is nearly identical to the Pronto model above, but the wind knob is similar to the Infra v.1 and some of the Infra v.2, and the extinction meter goes up to seven, not eight like the later v.3 Infras and is also in the opposite order.